BestTimesToVisit.com Logo

 activity

-Join the city's vibrant Ciclovía every Sunday and on public holidays, where major avenues are closed to cars and opened to cyclists, skaters, runners, and pedestrians.
-Rent a bike and immerse yourself in this lively community event, experiencing Bogota at a human pace.
+Experience Bogotá like a local by participating in Ciclovía every Sunday and on holidays, when major avenues are closed to cars and opened to cyclists, skaters, and pedestrians.
+Rent a bike and join the thousands of Bogotanos enjoying their city in a car-free, festive atmosphere, with street vendors and impromptu performances.

 Planning your Bogota, Colombia adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.